dsfields/clearcut/README.md

 #### Class: `DefaultFormatter`

 The default formatter used by `clearcut`.
 All log records are JSON strings, and amend the following keys:

+* `level`: an integer that represents the log level of the record.

+* `occurred`: a date/time stamp that is either an integer representing milliseconds since epoch, or a string in [ISO 8601 Extended](https://www.iso.org/iso-8601-date-and-time-format.html) format.
+The format depends on what was specified for the `dateFormat` option on the constructor.

+* `pid`: an integer value representing the ID of the current process.

+* `v`: an integer representing the version of the log data format.
+This is the same value of the constant `DefaultFormatter.LOG_VERSION`.

 ##### `new DefaultFormatter([options])`